BPC-157Dosing CalculatorReconstitutionPeptides

 ProtocolTotal Dose5 mg vials10 mg vials

-Always round up when ordering — lyophilised vials keep for years at –20°C, so extra inventory is not wasted, but running short mid-cycle requires a repeat order and a reconstitution-date reset on the new vial.
+Always round up.
+Lyo vials hold for years at -20°C, so extra inventory isn't wasted, but running short mid-cycle means a repeat order and the 28-day rule clock resets on the new vial when you reco it.

 Use the Free Next Pep Calculator (Pre-Filled for BPC-157)

-The dosing calculator at /dosing-calculator has deep-link support — the link above opens the calculator with BPC-157's most common protocol already entered (5 mg vial, 2 mL BAC water, 250 mcg target dose).
-It shows you the draw volume in mL and the insulin-syringe unit count in real time as you adjust any input.
+The dosing calculator at /dosing-calculator supports deep-links, the link above opens the calculator with BPC-157's most common protocol already loaded (5 mg vial, 2 mL BAC water, 250 mcg target).
+It shows you draw volume in mL and slin pin units in real time as you adjust any input.

 No signup.
 Browser-based.
 Works on mobile.